 UA Board of Regents approved Use of Electronic Signature Policy P05.08.040 to adopt electronic signatures for university business processes.

 To the degree already allowed by the Federal law and State of Alaska statute, the University recognizes and authorizes electronic signatures as a method to conduct University business.
+The University of Alaska may conduct business through the use of electronic signatures in all transactions or processes except the following:

 Reference: Alaska Statutes Title 9.
 Chapter 80 Uniform Electronic Transactions Act and Uniform Electronic Transactions ACT (UETA)